How to draw up the minutes of the SVJ and BD meetings correctly

 pohled na lidi sedící na schůzi

-The statutory body, which is the chairman of the HOA or the committee, must always draw up the minutes of the meeting of the HOA within thirty days of the end of the meeting.
+The statutory body, which is the chairman of the JVU or the committee, must always draw up the minutes of the JVU meeting within 30 days of the end of the meeting.

-Theminutes must include who convened the meeting and in what manner, when it was held, who opened it, who chaired it, which other officials the members elected (for example, recorders and verifiers of the minutes), what resolutions were adopted and when the minutes were drawn up.
+The minutes must include who convened the meeting and how, when it was held, who opened it, who chaired it, which other officers were elected by the members (for example, recorders and verifiers of the minutes), what resolutions were adopted and when the minutes were taken.

 The minutes should contain information at the beginning about the quorum, i.e. whether a sufficient number of members attended the meeting to be able to hold the meeting at all and decide anything, for example to change the house rules.
 If not, an alternative meeting would have to be called.

-If the meeting was held in violation of the law, the statutes or even good morals, the court will rule that the resolution is invalid.
-The minutes are not an act which is binding on the members, but are merely informative and controlling.
+If the meeting was held in violation of the law, the bylaws or even good morals, the court will rule the resolution invalid.
+The minutes are not an act that is binding on the members; they are only of an informative and controlling nature.
 The assembly or the general meeting of the BD decides only by resolution.

 Statutes for HOA or housing cooperatives